Applying for a Visa without an Interview

 Gather your DS-160 confirmation page, drop box confirmation letter with barcode, MRV fee receipt paid at 7-11, current and previous passports, photo, and any other required supporting documentation.
 Depending on the visa category, you may also be required to pay a reciprocity fee.
 Please refer to your specific visa category page for additional required documents.

 Take your drop box confirmation letter, DS-160 confirmation page, 7-11 MRV fee receipt and all the required documents for your visa class along with an A5 mailing envelope to enclose your documents to the Consulate, only if fingerprints are required, or one of the collection facilities listed below.

 NOTE: Applicants whose previous visa was issued before January 1, 2008 require fingerprinting and should submit their applications and documentation to the U.S. Consulate on Wednesdays between 1:30 – 3:30 pm.

-Applicants whose previous visa was issued after January 1, 2008 and already provided all ten fingerprints for a previous U.S. visa application do not require fingerprinting should submit their applications and documentation to one of the following 6 collection locations:
+Applicants whose previous visa was issued after January 1, 2008 and already provided all ten fingerprints for a previous U.S. visa application do not require fingerprinting, applicants age under 14 or age 80 or over do not require fingerprinting.
+To submit applications and documentation without fingerprints, please visit one of the following 6 collection locations:

 - Elink Station (Kwun Tong) G/F, G4 Sunbeam Centre, 27 Shing Yip Street, Kwun Tong, Kowloon (MTR Kwun Tong Exit D4).
 Opening hours Monday to Saturday 11:00 am-10:30 pm.
 Closed on Sundays and Public Holidays.